-This project, constructed of standard tilt-wall construction, was awarded one of the 8 National AIA Design Awards in 1998.
+This project, constructed of standard tilt-wall construction was awarded one of the 8 National AIA Design Awards in 1998 and was awarded the AIA 25-Year Award for Design Excellence in 2022.

 Although not a museum, the construction and finishes are museum-quality.
 The budget was extremely tight but the desired quality was extremely high.
 Working closely together, the Steven Holl and Datum team conceived the use of stained tilt-wall concrete panels to build the shell of the structure, which allowed the architect to focus on the interior space and finishes.
 The result is an incredibly inspiring spiritual space.